Part time security officers outnumber full timers

 October 31, 2017

-Currently, SPA has 5 full-time security officers and 7 part-time officers.
-The reasoning is simple: in the past 10 years, SPA has made it a goal to increase these numbers.
-Full-time security officers serve at their respective desks.
+Currently, SPA has 5 full time security officers and 7 part time officers.
+The reasoning is clear: in the past 10 years, SPA has made it a goal to increase these numbers.
+Full time security officers serve at their respective desks.
 There are 4 permanent officers on the Randolph Campus, two of which are responsible for the Davern and Huss desks on campus, and one security officer is stationed at the Goodrich campus.
 One such permanent officer who does not serve at a desk is Supervisor of Safety and Security, Craig Kosse.

 People behind security serve many roles